USPTO Examiner YE LIN - Art Unit 2638

 Executive Summary

-Examiner YE, LIN works in Art Unit 2638 and has examined 4 patent applications in our dataset.
-With an allowance rate of 100.0%, this examiner allows applications at a higher rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 56 months.
+Examiner YE, LIN works in Art Unit 2638 and has examined 5 patent applications in our dataset.
+With an allowance rate of 80.0%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 55 months.

 Allowance Patterns

-Examiner YE, LIN's allowance rate of 100.0% places them in the 95% percentile among all USPTO examiners.
-This examiner is more likely to allow applications than most examiners at the USPTO.
+Examiner YE, LIN's allowance rate of 80.0% places them in the 50% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns

 On average, applications examined by YE, LIN receive 2.00 office actions before reaching final disposition.
-This places the examiner in the 47% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+This places the examiner in the 51% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

 Prosecution Timeline